 OVERVIEW: Founded by the late conservative billionaire philanthropist Richard Mellon Scaife, the Sarah Scaife Foundation has funded a number of think tanks and public policy organizations.
-While much of the foundation's money goes to free-market think tanks and policy institutes, grantmaking in higher education also considers these issues, and is often directed at supporting policy-related scholarship and research.
+While much of the foundation's grantmaking funds free-market think tanks and policy institutes, its higher education grantmaking often supports policy-related scholarship and research.

 IP TAKE: The foundation maintains a bare-bones site, which restricts information about its grantmaking strategies and concerns.
 However, it accepts LOIs.
 Scaife boasts hundreds of millions of dollars in assets, which are expected to grow significantly as a result of organizational restructuring.

 PROFILE: The Sarah Scaife Foundation is one of several philanthropic vehicles associated with the late Richard Mellon Scaife.
 Its adopted its present name in 1974, and focuses on conservative policy issues.
 According to its website, the foundation’s grants are “primarily directed toward public policy programs that address major domestic and international issues” with “no geographical restrictions.”